 Thanks to increased funding by the U.S. and the coordinated efforts of the Global Polio Eradication Initiative (GPEI) End Game Strategy, the opportunity for a polio-free world is within reach.
 Because of GPEI partner organizations, cases have dropped 99.9% globally since 1988, and the virus remains endemic to only three countries, Pakistan, Afghanistan, and Nigeria.
-As of February 2018, there have been only three cases of wild polio virus globally, all in Afghanistan.
-The partnership has recently achieved important milestones, including the phased transition from oral polio vaccine (OPV) to inactivated polio vaccine (IPV) in 2016, which involved the coordinated efforts of 155 countries.
+Thirty years ago, there were 350,000 annual cases of wild polio, but in 2018 there were just 33 cases globally, including 21 in Afghanistan and 12 in Pakistan.
+The partnership has achieved important milestones, including the phased transition from oral polio vaccine (OPV) to inactivated polio vaccine (IPV) in 2016, which involved the coordinated efforts of 155 countries.
 This successful transition will further reduce the risk of rare instances of vaccine-derived poliovirus (VDPV).